Differences Between Business Intelligence And Big Data

 Business Intelligence in simple terms is the collection of systems, software, and products, which can import large data streams and use them to generate meaningful information that point towards the specific use-case or scenario.

 Big data is the most buzzing word in the business.
 Big Data is changing our day to day business life.
-Everybody thinks that Big Data is nothing but the massive amount of data.
+Everybody thinks that Big Data is nothing but a massive amount of data.
 But in reality it’s not a just massive amount of data, it is also about the structure of the data, processing the data with the purpose of delivering added value to the organization.

 Head to Head Comparison Between Business Intelligence vs Big Data (Infographics).